-Upon my return to Brisbane I obtained an entry level administrative role at my current university and over my 18 months in the department I managed to saved about $20K and start my fourth degree,
+Upon my return to Brisbane I obtained an entry level administrative role at a big university and over 18 months in the department I paid off $10K of debt, saved about $20K and started my fourth degree (my department funded this).

-I got a promotion in 2015 and moved up two salary levels and I didn’t really save in 2015 and 2016.
+I got a promotion in 2015 and moved up two salary levels.
+I didn’t really save in 2015 and 2016.
 I did a few trips internationally as I had a sick family member in New Zealand and I spent quite a lot of money on consumer items.

 When things got real: January 2017

 Last year with turning 30 things got very real for me as to what I wanted for myself in my 30s.

 During my 20s I had believed it was ‘impossible to buy a house and service a mortgage on my own and therefore I needed to wait to meet a man to buy a house.’

 I changed my mind on what I had previously believed: I decided that I didn’t want to wait to meet a man to own a house.
 I didn’t want to hit my 40th birthday still renting.
 I decided to work hard toward achieving the dream on my own.
 Because who knows if or when I will meet someone, at least if I work towards a plan I will have my own place which will ultimately provide me with more freedom and choice.